delendum-xyz/zk-knowledge/README.md

 - If the mechanics of an application-specific proving system are specified in the form of a circuit, then the application-specific problem can be understood as the problem of circuit verification

+#### Denotational design

 - Denotational design provides a helpful way of thinking about both problem spaces (general and application-specific).
-The circuit denotes a set: namely, the set of public inputs for which the circuit is satisfiable.
-The goal of application specific circuit verification is to prove that the circuit denotes the intended relation.
-The goal of general purpose proving system verification is to prove that it has the intended properties with respect to the denotational semantics of circuits:
+The circuit denotes a set: namely, the set of public inputs for which the circuit is satisfiable

+- The goal of application specific circuit verification is to prove that the circuit denotes the intended relation
+- The goal of general purpose proving system verification is to prove that it has the intended properties with respect to the denotational semantics of circuits:

   1. Soundness means that if the verifier accepts a proof, then with high probability, the public input used to generate the proof (i.e., the statement being proven) is in the set denoted by the circuit (i.e., the statement is true)
   2. Completeness means that if a public input (i.e., a statement) is in the set denoted by the circuit (i.e., the statement is true), then the proving algorithm successfully outputs a proof which the verifier accepts